Learn More About Animation Classes in Baltimore

 Those with animation training can put their skills to use in a range of industries in Baltimore, including financial services, healthcare, manufacturing, and nonprofits.
 The following sections will take a closer look at the role animation plays in each of these industries.

 Another key Baltimore sector is nonprofits.
-More than 5,000 currently are located in this area that contribute greatly to the city’s economic development and employ 10% of the Baltimore workforce.
+More than 5,000 are currently located in this area, which contributes greatly to the city’s economic development and employs 10% of the Baltimore workforce.
 Programs like the Maryland Nonprofits Accelerator Program help nonprofits extend their capacity.
-Some of the most prominent nonprofits in Baltimore are the Baltimore Community Foundation Inc. And the Johns Hopkins Hospital Endowment Fund Incorporated.
+Some of the most prominent nonprofits in Baltimore are the Baltimore Community Foundation Inc. and the Johns Hopkins Hospital Endowment Fund Incorporated.
 Animation skills are useful for those who work in nonprofits because they can assist with a range of everyday tasks.
 Animators create explainer videos for nonprofits that offer information on the organization’s mission and values, promote its cause, and encourage donors to support it.
 Visual storytelling is also a particularly effective way for nonprofits to connect with diverse audiences.

-Baltimore residents who have animation knowledge can put their training to use in a variety of exciting creative career paths in fields like 3D animation, media art, and VFX art.
+Baltimore residents who have animation knowledge can put their training to use in a variety of exciting, creative career paths in fields like 3D animation, media art, and VFX.
 Keep reading to learn more about the responsibilities and average pay rates for these roles.

 3D Animators who work in Baltimore use computer programs to create 3D characters and the worlds they inhabit.
 These individuals can specialize in animation for online media, film, websites, or even amusement park experiences for parks like Universal Studios or Walt Disney World.
 The average pay rate for a Baltimore-based 3D Animator is $83,000-$93,000 annually.